 Horse illustration made in illustrator, it is a vector image of white horse with pink background.

 The horse has been taken from Indian art style in which the horse rider was sitting on the horse back with decorated stuff.
-In this painting the white horse is walking and background is while color so that it can look bright and colourful.
+In this painting the white horse is walking and background is in pink color so that it can look bright and colourful.
 The horse is fat and flashy, looks bold and muscular with big eyes.

 Man pulled rickshaw decorated and colourful.
 Created in Illustrator a vector software.
 The decorated rickshaw painting is available in digital vector format which can be increase to any size with high resolution image quality.
 It can be used to decorate exterior or outdoor wall and also you can use it for interior decoration.